YuChaode/draft-tan-ccamp-fgotn-yang/draft-tan-ccamp-fgotn-yang.md

       +-----+

 ~~~~
-{: #fig-multiplexing scenario title="The Scenario to Retrieve Server Tunnels"}
+{:#fig-multiplexing title="The Scenario to Retrieve Server Tunnels"}

 ## Multi-layer Path Splicing Scenario of fgOTN

-Not all nodes in the operator network support fgOTN, as shown in {{fig-service protection}}, node N-f5 and node N-f6 do not support fgOTN.
+Not all nodes in the operator network support fgOTN, as shown in {{fig-service-protection}}, node N-f5 and node N-f6 do not support fgOTN.
 To present the end-to-end primary-path and secondary-path of the services on the client side, it is necessary to complete the end-to-end path splicing based on the the ODU tunnel information associated with the fgotn tunnel.

 ~~~~ ascii-art
                    +-----+            +-----+